scrtlabs/SecretNetwork/docs/upgrading-v0.0.1-to-v0.0.2.md

 journalctl -f -u enigma-node
 ```

-And to check if your validator node is jailed:
+To check if your validator node is jailed:

 ```bash
 enigmacli q staking validators | grep -B 10 "<YOUR_MONIKER>"